StackVista/stackstate-docs/stackpacks/integrations/servicenow_1.md

            password: <instance_password>
         batch_size: 100    # the maximum number of records to be returned
     ```
-2. Optional: Include a list of [specific CI types](#filter-retrieved-ci-types) that should be retrieved.
+2. Optional: [Specify the CI types](#filter-retrieved-ci-types) that should be retrieved (default all).
 3. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to apply the configuration changes.
-3. Once the Agent has restarted, wait for the Agent to collect the data and send it to StackState.
+3. Once the Agent has restarted, wait for the Agent to collect data from ServiceNow and send it to StackState.

 ### Status